CTPFallGroupProject/Vibify-Music-Analysis-Machine-Learning/support_files/DjangoVercel/README.md

+# Note:
+I have made a simple machine learning deployment site with a picked titatic model.
+The website works on localhost, and predict survival rate based on some inputs by the user.
+The goal was to see if we can host/deploy it somewhere.
+I was able to find Vercel, a online deploment site where we can deploy django webapps.
+However, it seems to work with only simple models.
+Since we need many dependencies, Vercel reaches it's free tier limit. : (

 # Django on Vercel
 This is a simple project developed using Django framework and it contains the settings required for successfull deployment of Django projects on Vercel.
 ## Setup